-The fight between Rainbow Dash and Cloud Kicker is technically a Cat Fight but you would not tell from seeing it.
-It ends with a concussion, broken face bones, a broken leg, broken ribs, a dislocated wing, an eye injury, a collapsed lung and is finally decided by a Groin Attack so vicious it causes serious internal injury and near fatal bleeding
+The fight between Rainbow Dash and Cloud Kicker from their flight camp days is a brutal aversion.
+The sum total of the resulting injuries included a concussion, broken face bones, a broken leg, broken ribs, a dislocated wing, an eye injury, a collapsed lung, and a Groin Attack so vicious that it ended the fight and caused serious internal injury and near fatal bleeding.

 Catch Phrase: Cloud Kicker almost always refers to sex as "banging."

 OOC Is Serious Business: When she doesn't.
 Non-dramatic, by the way; "And then we made love" is the sweetest sentence in the entire fic.